Name of the Franks: Crusades and later uses in the Levant

-The term Frangistan ("Land of the Franks") was used by Muslims to refer to Christian Europe and was commonly used over several centuries in Iberia, North Africa, and the Middle East.
-Persianate Turkic dynasties used and spread the term throughout Iran and India with the expansion of the language.
-During the Mongol Empire in the 13th–14th centuries, the Mongols used the term "Franks" to designate Europeans, and this usage continued into Mughal times in India in the form of the word firangi.
+The term Frangistan ('Land of the Franks') was used in Muslim sources to denote Christian Europe and circulated widely for centuries in Iberia, North Africa, and the Middle East.
+Persianate Turkic dynasties further disseminated the term across Iran and India, where it became integrated into local usage.
+During the Mongol Empire in the 13th and 14th centuries, the Mongols likewise applied the name Franks to Europeans, a usage that persisted in Mughal India in the form firangi.